apache/openwhisk-cli/notes.md

 ## Thoughts

+**Where does "namespace" come from??**
+- Look at where the client gets it from.  may have to be config'd

 ## Notes

 Thinking about how to persist data in between wsk calls.
 The way that the python version does it is to write to a file on disk.
 What other ways are there to do this?
 - How does github cli do this ?

 -

 ## To do's